 Thierry De Cordier (b.
-1954, Oudenaarde, Belgium) currently lives and works in Ostend, Belgium.
+1954, Ronse, Belgium) currently lives and works between Ostend, Belgium and the Alpujarras, Spain.
 A large room dedicated to his work was on view in the exhibition The Encyclopedic Palace curated by Massimiliano Gioni at the Venice Biennale in 2013.
-Solo exhibitions include Landschappen at BOZAR, Brussels (2012), and Drawings at the Centre Pompidou, Paris (2004-2005).
+Solo exhibitions include Iconotextures at Royal Museums of Fine Arts of Belgium, Brussels (2016); Landschappen at BOZAR, Brussels (2012) and Drawings at the Centre Pompidou, Paris (2004-2005).
 He was responsible for the Belgian Pavilion at the Venice Biennale in 1997.
 His monumental public work De Kapel van het Niets, in the garden of the Sint-Norbertus psychiatric hospital in Duffel, Belgium, was inaugurated in 2007.

 text by Thierry De Cordier, published by MER.
 Paper Kunsthalle, 2017, 288 pages, French

 text by Michel Draguet, published by Royal Museum for Fine Arts of Belgium, 2016, 32 pages, English, French and Dutch